acousticrobot/tempo-cli/README.md

 if tests fail, you can cleanup the testing directories with `bundle exec rake clean`

-= Documentation

-to generate rdoc, run

-    bundle exec rake rdoc

-:include:tempo.rdoc

-= other command line time tracking apps:
+### other command line time tracking apps:

-There are other Ruby time tracking command line apps available:
+This is a very opinionated time tracking app, you may find others that suit your working method better:

-A utility that saves to separate timesheets for each project, using SQLite:
+A utility that saves to separate time sheets for each project, using SQLite:

 timetrap[https://github.com/samg/timetrap]